Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 So…be a king.

-“Daar, what do you make of the situation right now?”
+"Daar, what do you make of the situation right now?"

 Daar was armored up.
 The suit framed his jaw and covered the top of his head, which obscured his ears and made reading his mood more challenging, but still Alex’s impression was of serious, focused calm.

-“Few years ago we’da cut through this swarm like a fart in a monastery…” he rumbled.
-“Them new weapons slow us down.
-If we didn’t have the Entity to soak up the worst of it…”
+"Few years ago we’da cut through this swarm like a fart in a monastery…" he rumbled.
+"Them new weapons slow us down.
+If we didn’t have the Entity to soak up the worst of it…"

 Alex nodded seriously.
 It was still an open question among Singularity’s analysts where exactly the Hunters had got their claws on those disruptors.
 One last little bit of collaboration with the Hierarchy?
 Or were they more intelligent than anyone gave them credit for?